mpUrban/ethereum_DAO_hack/README.md

 # Ethereum DAO Hack Study

-This smart contract was used to experiment with the Ethereum DAO hack smart contract vulnerability as part of a Udacity course.
+This repo was used to experiment with and take notes on the Ethereum DAO hack smart contract vulnerability as part of a Udacity course.
 Hackers breached the smart contract for $60M of Ether ($ETH)

 The DAO aimed to operate as a venture capital fund — allowing users to donate towards ideas they wised to support.
 The value proposition with blockchain intended to prevent a significant amount of fees centralized venture capital sites take, such as Kickstarter and Indiegogo.
 This is a common theme to use blockchain to combat business models based on economic rent-seeking.